This post may contain affiliate links. Read the full disclosure here.

 - Vanilla extract – Pure vanilla will offer the very best flavor.

 - Confectioners’ sugar – Dust it over the top just before serving.

-- Mixing bowl – I prefer to use a large liquid measuring cup to make it easier to pour the batter over the pears.
+- Mixing bowl – I prefer to use a large liquid measuring cup (affiliate link) to make it easier to pour the batter over the pears.
 However, you can use a medium sized mixing bowl.

 How to make maple pear clafoutis

 Though it looks fancy, this fruit clafoutis is surprisingly easy to make!